reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

     // ...
 ```

-Unlike the `onMessage` prop, the `onReceiveMessage` Event function is not reactive.
+Unlike the `onMessage` prop, the `onReceiveMessage` Effect Event is not reactive.
 This is why it doesn't need to be a dependency of your Effect.
 As a result, changes to `onMessage` won't cause the chat to re-connect.

 You can't do the same with `createConnection` because it *should* be reactive.
 You *want* the Effect to re-trigger if the user switches between an encrypted and an unencryption connection, or if the user switches the current room.
 However, because `createConnection` is a function, you can't check whether the information it reads has *actually* changed or not.
 To solve this, instead of passing `createConnection` down from the `App` component, pass the raw `roomId` and `isEncrypted` values: